-In agreement with enhanced greenhouse forcing each model in the ensemble simulates a smaller sea ice extent in the mid-Pliocene simulation in comparison to the pre-industrial (Figures 1 and 5).
+In agreement with enhanced greenhouse forcing each model in the ensemble simulates a smaller sea ice extent in the mid-Pliocene simulation in comparison to the pre-industrial (Figures 1, 2, 7, and 8).
 The multi-model mean annual extent for the mid-Pliocene simulations is 10.84×10^6 km2, a reduction of 5.33×10^6 km2 (33.0%) in comparison to the respective multi-model mean of the pre-industrial simulations.
-Annual means in the ensemble range from 7.60×10^6 km2 (NorESM-L), to 15.84×10^6 km2 (MRI-CGCM) (Table 1).
+Annual means in the ensemble range from 7.60×10^6 km2 (NorESM), to 15.84×10^6 km2 (MRI) (Table 1).

-The lowest multi-model monthly mean extent is 3.15×10^6 km2 (September), and the highest is 16.59×10^6 km2 (March).
-In comparison to the pre-industrial simulation, the lowest multi-model monthly mean extent is reduced by $6.86 \times 10^6 \text{ km}^2$ (69%).
-The reduction for the highest monthly multi-model mean is 4.65×10^6 km2 (22%).
+The lowest multi-model monthly mean extent is 3.15×10^6 km2 (September), and the highest is 170 16.59×10^6 km2 (March).
+In comparison to the pre-industrial simulation, the lowest multi-model monthly mean extent is reduced by 6.86×10^6 km2 (69%).
+The reduction for the highest monthly

+- monthly mean extent is reduced by 6.86×10^{6} km2 (69%).
+The reduction for the highest monthly multi-model mean is 4.65×10^{6} km2 (22%).
 The relative change in the lowest extent is therefore over three times greater than the relative change in the highest extent.
-Therefore, the mid-Pliocene is characterized by an enhanced seasonal cycle of sea ice extent, with severely reduced sea ice during boreal summer.
+Therefore, the mid-Pliocene is characterized by an enhanced seasonal cycle of sea ice extent, with severely reduced sea ice during - 175 boreal summer.

-In four of the eight models (COSMOS, GISS-E2-R, MIROC4m and NorESM-L) the mid-Pliocene Arctic Ocean is ice-free at some time during the summer (August - September, Figure 6).
-In contrast to this, CCSM4 and MRI-CGCM simulate minimum sea ice extents of $8.90 \times 10^6 \text{ km}^2$ and $8.26 \times 10^6 \text{ km}^2$ respectively, which both exceed the pre-industrial minimum of HadCM3 (7.00 $\times 10^6$ km2), with the CCSM4 minimum also exceeding the NorESM-L pre-industrial minimum 145 $(8.34 \times 10^6 \text{ km}^2)$.
+In four of the eight models (COSMOS, GISS, MIROC and NorESM) the mid-Pliocene Arctic Ocean is ice-free at some time during the summer (August - September, Figure 9).
+In contrast to this, CCSM and MRI simulate minimum sea ice extents of 8.90×10^6 km2 and 8.26×10^6 km2 respectively, which both exceed the pre-industrial minimum of HadCM3 (7.00×10^6 km2), with the

+180 CCSM minimum also exceeding the NorESM pre-industrial minimum ($8.34 \times 10^6 \text{ km}^2$).
 Consequently, there is an overlap in sea ice extents between the mid-Pliocene and pre-industrial simulations.

-MRI-CGCM, CCSM4 and MIROC4m simulate the highest maximum mid-Pliocene sea ice extents in the ensemble.
-Both CCSM4 and MRI-CGCM also provide the highest two minimum extents, but MIROC4m is one of the four models that simulates an ice-free Arctic summer.
-As a result, the sea ice extent amplitude in MIROC4m in the mid-Pliocene simulations is $\approx 64\%$ greater than the pre-industrial simulation extent amplitude (Table 2).
-The ensemble mean extent amplitude of the mid-Pliocene simulations is by $\approx 20\%$ greater than the pre-industrial ensemble mean amplitude, further indication of the enhanced seasonal sea ice extent cycle in the mid-Pliocene simulations.
+MRI, CCSM and MIROC simulate the highest maximum mid-Pliocene sea ice extents in the ensemble.
+Both CCSM and MRI also provide the highest two minimum extents, but MIROC is one

+- 185 of the four models that simulates an ice-free Arctic summer.
+As a result, the sea ice extent amplitude in MIROC in the mid-Pliocene simulations is $\approx 64\%$ greater than the pre-industrial simulation extent amplitude (Table 2).
+This finding also holds for the ensemble mean, although at a lower amplitude extent amplitude.
+The ensemble mean extent amplitude of the mid-Pliocene simulations is by $\approx 20\%$ greater than the pre-industrial ensemble mean amplitude, further indication of the enhanced seasonal - 190 sea ice extent cycle in the mid-Pliocene simulations.
 Not all of the models, however, show this trend.
 Only five models (the four with ice-free summers and HadCM3) simulate a higher mid-Pliocene sea ice extent amplitude, the remaining three models simulate a (slightly) lower annual cycle in the mid-Pliocene simulations (Table 2).